This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons fresh chopped basil or more to taste

 - 2 tablespoons low sodium soy sauce

 - 2 tablespoons jasmine rice

 - Salt & ground black pepper to taste

 - Garnishes Fresh basil croutons, fresh grate Parmesan cheese

-- Preheat oven to 400 degrees F. Layer tomatoes (cut side up) in a foil or parchment paper lined baking tray.
+- Preheat oven to 400℉.
+Layer tomatoes (cut side up) in a foil or parchment paper lined baking tray.
 Drizzle with olive oil and season with salt & pepper.
-Roast for 45 - 65 minutes.
+Roast for 45 minutes.

-- Deglaze the pot by pouring in about 1/2 cup vegetable broth into the pot.
+- Deglaze the pot by pouring in about ½ cup vegetable broth.
 Scrape all the brown bits off bottom of the pot with a wooden spoon.

-- Add roasted tomatoes, 2 tbsp jasmine rice, 2 tablespoons fresh basil to the pot.
-Pour in 2 tablespoons soy sauce, sugar and remaining vegetable broth.
+- Add roasted tomatoes, jasmine rice and fresh basil to the pot.
+Pour in soy sauce, sugar and remaining vegetable broth.
 Close the lid and cook at High Pressure for 3 minutes.
 Turn off the heat and do a 10 minute Natural Release.
 Open the lid carefully.

 - Garnish with fresh basil, homemade croutons and Fresh grated Parmesan cheese.